Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-A quarterly report on themes and trends will be presented to the Corporate management team, and a monthly report will be presented to the housing management team to discuss potential systemic issues, serious risks, or policies and procedures that require revision.
-This will commence in early 2023.
+A quarterly report on themes and trends is presented to the corporate management team, and a monthly report is presented to the housing management team to discuss potential systemic issues, serious risks, or policies and procedures that require revision.

 Code section